adam-bartholomew/encode-message/readme.md

 __vercel.json__ - Vercel config properties for hosting.

 ### Encoding:
-- Take an english sentence or phrase and turn it into something that does not make sense.
+- Take an English sentence or phrase and turn it into something that does not make sense.

 ### Decoding:
-- Take a message that has been encoded using this same program and decode it into it's original meaning.
+- Take a message that has been encoded using this same program and decode it into its original meaning.

 ## Running:
-Make sure that the environment variable(s) are set on your machine or in the projects **activate.bat** file if using virtual environment.
+Make sure that the environment variable(s) are set on your machine or in the projects **activate.bat** file if using a virtual environment.
 You will need 1 for the flask key and 1 or more for a connection to a database.

     ...
     @set FLASK_APP_KEY="secret-flask-key"